danae/dauw-docs/src/language/lexical_analysis.rst

 Comments
 ========

 An inline comment starts with ``--`` and runs until the end of a line.
 Dauw has no support for block-style comments.
-Presumed comments in string or regex literals are not lexed as comments, but as part of those literals.
+Presumed comments in stropped identifiers, string or regex literals are not lexed as comments, but as part of those literals.
 Comments that appear directly above a declaration are lexed as documentation strings; comments in other places are ignored by the parser.

 If the first line of source code starts with `#!`, it is perceived as an `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`_  and ignored by the parser.